 The most recent lower living family budget was issued by the Secretary in fall 1981.
 The four-person urban family budget estimates, previously published by the U.S. Bureau of Labor Statistics (BLS), provided the basis for the Secretary to determine the LLSIL.
 BLS terminated the four-person family budget series in 1982, after publication of the fall 1981 estimates.
 Currently, BLS provides data to ETA, which ETA then uses to develop the LLSIL tables.

-The U.S. Department of Health and Human Services (HHS) also published the annual update for its poverty levels in the Federal Register in January annually.
+The U.S. Department of Health and Human Services (HHS) also publishes the update for its poverty levels in the Federal Register in January annually.
 An explanation of the annual Poverty Guidelines may be found on the HHS website.